British Air Forces in France: 10–21 May

 The War Cabinet, faced with this, agreed to the French demand.
-Newall warned that there were only six complete Hurricane squadrons left in the UK and/or advised that Air Component bases could only accommodate another three squadrons.
+Newall warned that there were only six complete Hurricane squadrons left in Britain and/or advised that Air Component bases could only accommodate another three squadrons.
 It was agreed that these squadrons were to fly to forward bases in the north of France each day; three in the morning, three in the afternoon.
 This brought the number of fighter squadrons in the Air Component up to thirteen.

 AASF bases and the BAFF headquarters were somewhat to the south of the German advance from Sedan to the Channel coast; the Air Component bases mostly north of it.
-By 17 May, the landline connections between BAFF and the Air Component had been lost and thereafter the Air Component operated as directed by Lord Gort and the Air Ministry.
-The German advance up the Channel coast overran Air Component bases, and the Air Component evacuated to southern England from 19 to 21 May.
+By 17 May, the landline communications between BAFF and the Air Component had been lost and thereafter the Air Component operated as directed by Lord Gort and the Air Ministry.
+The German advance up the Channel coast overran Air Component bases and the Air Component evacuated to southern England from 19 to 21 May, becoming the Back Component.
 Of the 261 fighters that had operated with the component, only 66 returned to England; 120 of the lost aircraft had suffered damage which under normal circumstances would have been repairable.